Get estimate

 • Lets you develop a product with a chosen set of features essential to cover users’ needs

-• Is a short form of your product, but gives ability to grow
+• Is a short form of your product, with a core but gives you the ability to grow

 • Unveils the most efficient direction for further development